Is Schnitzer Steel's Stock Cheap by the Numbers?

 Analysts tend to comically overstate their five-year growth estimates.
 If you accept them at face value, you willoverpay for stocks.
 But while you should definitely take the analysts' prognostications with a grain of salt, they can still provide a useful starting point when compared to similar numbers from a company's closest rivals.

 Let's start by seeing what this company's done over the past five years.
-In that time period, Schnitzer has put up past EPS growth rates of -1.8%.
+In that time period, Schnitzer Steel has put up past EPS growth rates of -3.3%.
 Meanwhile, Wall Street's analysts expect future growth rates of 13.5%.

-Here's how Schnitzer compares to its peers for trailing five-year growth (due to losses, the trailing growth rates for Commercial Metals and AK Steel aren't meaningful):
+Here's how Schnitzer Steel compares to its peers for trailing five-year growth (due to losses, Commercial Metals and AK Steel's trailing growth rates aren't meaningful):

 And here's how it measures up with regard to the growth analysts expect over the next five years:

-Source: S&P Capital IQ; estimates for EPS growth.
+Source: Capital IQ, a division of Standard & Poor's; estimates for EPS growth.

 The bottom line